code-423n4/2022-01-livepeer/README.md

   - `DelegatorPool.sol`

 `DelegatorPool.sol`
+- To be deployed on L2
 - New instances are deployed by `L2Migrator` to own the delegated stake of migrated transcoders in the L2 BondingManager so that delegators can claim their stake if they migrate later on
 - External calls
   - L2 BondingManager [2]

 `L1LPTDataCache.sol` and `L2LPTDataCache.sol`
+- To be deployed on L1 and L2 respectively
 - Handle L1 -> L2 reporting of L1 LPT total supply so that it can be cached on L2
 - Inherits from `L1ArbitrumMessenger.sol` and `L2ArbitrumMessenger.sol` respectively
 - `L1LPTDataCache.sol` external calls